firstcontributions/first-contributions/additional-material/git_workflow_scenarios/why-using-branches.md

 When you branch out, git is essentially making a new state of your current code, upon which you can work, without affecting the important main state of the code (which is in master branch).

-When you are happy with your experiments, and want to merge you experiments in main code, you run git merge
+When you are happy with your experiments, and want to merge you experiments in main code, you can run git merge
 <branch name> master.
 This will tell git, to add in all changes from your experiment branch into master.

-This way, while working in an open source project with a number of contributors, it becomes easy to merge the best suited code without altering the main code or master branch.
+This way, while working in an open source project with a number of contributors, it becomes very easy to merge the best suited code without altering the main code or master branch.

 ## How it works?

 A branch represents an independent line of development.
-Branches serve as an abstraction for the edit/stage/commit process.
+Branches serves as an abstraction for the edit/stage/commit process.
 You can think of them as a way to request a brand new working directory, staging area, and project history.
 New commits are recorded in the history for the current branch, which results in a fork in the history of the project.

 The git branch command lets you create, list, rename, and delete branches.
 It doesn’t let you switch between branches or put a forked history back together again.
 For this reason, git branch is tightly integrated with the git checkout and git merge commands.